NishanthPrasath/YTDigest-Enhanced-Video-Experience/README.md

 ## YT Topic Generator
-YT Topic Generator is a chrome extension that fetches the YT URL and generates what are all the main topics in the video along with the corresponding timestamps using ChatGPT and whisper API.
+YT Topic Generator is a chrome extension that fetches the YT URL and generates what are all the main topics in the video along with the corresponding timestamps using ChatGPT API and whisper API.

 ## Resources